The best migrant trap in central Arizona attracts hummingbirds, wrens, warblers, Summer Tanager, Lawrence's Goldfinch, and other birds.

 In the spring, hummingbirds are everywhere, including Broad-billed, a recent addition, and for the past year BTA has hosted a spectacular, second-ever record Broad-billed x Violet-crowned hybrid. — Jim Burns

-Jim Burns also wrote about the Salome Highway Thrasher Site in Maricopa County, Arizona, Hotspot Near You No. 7, Gilbert Water Ranch, Gilbert, Arizona, No. 43, Fool Hollow Lake Recreation Area, Show Low, Arizona, No. 143, Canoe Creek Road, Osceola County, Florida, No. 150, and Francis Beidler Forest, Harleyville, South Carolina, No. 158.
+Jim Burns also wrote about the Salome Highway Thrasher Site in Maricopa County, Arizona, Hotspot Near You No. 7, Gilbert Water Ranch, Gilbert, Arizona, No. 43, Fool Hollow Lake Recreation Area, Show Low, Arizona, No. 143, Canoe Creek Road, Osceola County, Florida, No. 150, Francis Beidler Forest, Harleyville, South Carolina, No. 158, and Mount Ord, Sunflower, Arizona, No. 184.

 At a Glance